-If so, a Bachelor of Science in Political Science will help you develop the communication, analytical, leadership, and problem-solving skills to succeed in the classroom and on the job market.
-A Bachelor of Science in Political Science prepares students for a wide range of careers in business, campaign management, education, federal, state, and local government, interest groups and non-governmental organizations, law, and public and international affairs.
+A Bachelor of Science in Political Science will help you develop the communication, analytical, leadership, and problem-solving skills to succeed in the classroom and on the job market.
+A Political Science degree prepares students for a wide range of careers in public service, the private and non-profit sectors, law, education, and more.
+Political Science majors specialize in one of four subfields--American Politics, Law and Theory, Comparative Politics, and International Relations--and take courses on a range of topics, including:

 Internships are a great way to gain knowledge and experience beyond the classroom.
 Political Science students have an opportunity to intern in places such as the Missouri State Capitol and the International Relations Council of Kansas City among other organizations.
 An internship at UCM gives students the real-world experience that employers want.